 2- Department of Pharmacognosy and Pharmaceutical Biotechnology, School of Pharmacy, Iran University of Medical Sciences, Tehran, Iran (Email: Mottaghi.n@iums.ac.ir, Mottaghi.negar@gmail.com; ORCID: 0000-0001-8386-774X)

-Objectives: ChAdOx1 nCov-19 vaccine is a viral vector-based vaccine with desirable protection (about 70.4% two weeks after the second dose).
-There were few reports on thrombocytopenia associated with thrombotic events shortly after ChAdOx1 nCov-19 vaccination.
-However, the exact pathophysiologic mechanism of this vaccine-induced thrombotic complication has not been yet elucidated.
-Vaccine induced thrombotic thrombocytopenia syndrome (VITTS), is associated with the detection of anti-PF4 antibodies, and is not still linked to the previous exposure to heparin.
+Background: ChAdOx1 nCov-19 vaccine is a viral vector-based vaccine with desirable protection (about 70.4%, two weeks after the second dose).
+Few reports were released on thrombocytopenia associated with thrombotic events shortly after the ChAdOx1 nCov-19 vaccination.
+However, the exact pathophysiologic mechanism of this vaccineinduced thrombotic complication has not yet been elucidated.
+Vaccine-induced thrombotic thrombocytopenia syndrome (VITTS) is associated with detecting anti-platelet factor 4 (PF4) antibodies that are not yet linked to previous exposure to heparin.

-Methods: In the current review, based on relevantly reported cases, possible mechanisms are suggested which provide a relationship between the results of anti-platelet factor 4 (anti-PF4) antibody assays, previous exposure to heparin, and the involved mechanisms of post-vaccination thrombocytopenia and thrombotic events, which might help the experts for selection of the appropriate therapeutic measures.
+Materials and Methods: In the current review, based on relevantly reported cases, possible mechanisms are suggested on the relationship between the anti-platelet factor 4 (anti-PF4) antibody assays, previous exposure to heparin, and the involved mechanisms of post-vaccination thrombocytopenia and thrombotic events, which might help the experts for selecting the appropriate therapeutic measures.

-Results: Possibly involved mechanisms in VITTS after ChAdOx1 nCoV-19 vaccination include binding of anti-PF4 antibodies to heparin/PF4 complex or to receptor binding domain (RBD) protein/PF4 complex.
-Additionally, binding of anti-RBD antibodies to RBD protein/PF4 complex could be considered as another mechanism.
-Finally, anti-RBD or anti-PF4 antibodies may bind to heparin/RBD protein/PF4 complex.
-Binding of either of the mentioned antibodies to these complexes via the Fc/ Angiotensin-converting enzyme 2 (ACE2) receptors can cause activation/removal of platelets leading to thrombocytopenia and thrombosis.
+Results: Possibly involved mechanisms in VITTS after ChAdOx1 nCoV-19 vaccination include binding of anti-PF4 antibodies to heparin/PF4 complex or receptor-binding domain (RBD) protein-PF4 complex.
+Another mechanism could be the binding of anti-RBD antibodies to the RBD protein-PF4 complex.
+Finally, anti-RBD or anti-PF4 antibodies may bind to the heparin-RBD protein-PF4 complex.
+The binding of either of the mentioned antibodies to these complexes via the Fc/angiotensin-converting enzyme 2 receptors can cause activation/removal of platelets leading to thrombocytopenia and thrombosis.

-Conclusion: The suggested mechanisms in this article provide a relationship between the results of anti-PF4 antibody assays, previous exposure to heparin, and the involved mechanisms of post-vaccination thrombocytopenia and thrombotic events, which might help the experts for selection of the therapeutic measures.
+Conclusion: The suggested mechanisms in this article provide a relationship between the results of anti-PF4 antibody assays, previous exposure to heparin, and the involved mechanisms of post-vaccination thrombocytopenia and thrombotic events, which might help the experts in selecting the therapeutic measures.

 Type of Study: